Florida boat captain cut parasailing cable in accident that killed mom: report

-The incident occurred at about 5 p.m.
+The incident occurred at approximately 5:00 p.m.
 Monday as a cluster of scattered showers and isolated thunderstorms pushed off the mainland.
 Wind gusts in the area were up to 28 knots, or about 32 mph, according to Jonathan Rizzo, National Weather Service Key West’s warning coordinator meteorologist.

 Callion said he and his passengers watched the cable snap and the family drop into the water.
 He believes they were dragged about a mile or two across the surface before hitting the bridge.